dmx-systems/dmx-documentation/docs/install.rst

 Installation
 ############

-DMX is built on the Java Platform which can be installed on many operating systems.
+DMX is built on the Java Platform which can be installed on most operating systems.
 On this page we have covered how to run DMX on :ref:`Windows <installation-windows>`, :ref:`Mac OS <installation-macos>` and :ref:`Linux <installation-linux>`.

 DMX is a web application consisting of a client and a server.
-If you run DMX a web server is started (see Starting DMX) which makes the DMX web client accessible in your web browser (see Opening the Web Client).
+When you run DMX, a web server is started (see Starting DMX) making the DMX web client accessible in your web browser (see Opening the Web Client).

 .. _installation-windows: